miguelruah/monitest/readme.md

 # Mid-level PHP test

-* index.php starts the demo and allows user input to choose data source (File, Database or Service mocker) and also to choose a specific user id.
+- index.php starts the demo and allows the user to choose the data source (File, Database or Service mocker) and also to choose a specific user id.
-* classDBfuncLib.php includes 3 main DB commands: open connection using PDO, prepare a statement and execute the statement. it currently connects to a remote DB but can easily be changed
+- classDBfuncLib.php includes 3 main DB commands: open connection using PDO, prepare a statement with named parameters and execute the statement.
+     It currently connects to a remote DB but that can easily be changed in __construct().
+     For that, transactions.sql quickly creates the table in a local DB.
+Amount was defined as float in the DB (they were kept as integer in the file). monitestdata.csv is the remote file with the CSV lines (taken from Michael's Gist).
+The DB data is the same as here, though all Amounts in the file were kept as integers (they are float in the DB).
-* classCsvHandler.php includes the solution for the PHP test and is fairly documented and commented.
-It allows access to the CSV data by opening a remote/local file, accessing a remote/local DB and by mocking a web service (for the sake of the test, the login and fetch system was not coded and the pseudo-service returns the CSV data as a string upon being called)
+- classCsvHandler.php includes the solution for the PHP test and is fairly documented and commented inside.
+     It allows access to the CSV data by opening a remote/local file, accessing a remote/local DB or by mocking a web service, user decides that through a drop-down in index.php
-* monitestdata.csv is the remote file with the CSV lines (taken from Michael's Gist).
-The DB data is the same as here.
+     In the data provided from the service, amount also comes as a float because the data comes from the DB.
+     In order not to stray from the main focus of the test, the login and download service functions were not developed (the pseudo-service returns the CSV data as a string upon being called).
+     Currency rates are mocked through a function.